na-na-hi/renget/archive/nikg-advice-voice_lines.md

 1. My heart seems to be beating faster lately.
 Hope it's not a malfunction!
 2. All these strange emotions i've been feeling. *whine* Ohhh they make my heart race!
 If only you could repair emotions.
 3. I feel just like I do whenever we finish constructing a building!

+>Outpost Patrol
+1. Is that a broken part over there?
+I'm on it!
+2. Pretty cool workshop, huh?
+Built it ourselves.
+3. This outpost needs to be reworked from the ground up.
+Ooooo I love it!

 ##Cocoa
 >Blabla Status